 LEARNING ADVENTURE SKILLS

 These are skills the children will develop and use during their learning adventures, these skills will include resilience, team work, communication and problem solving.
+These skills will help them reach their interesting learning destinations and also in later life.

 AN ‘UP FOR IT’ ATTITUDE